afomi/datacatalog-api/doc/about.md

 # About the National Data Catalog API

-The National Data Catalog stores metadata about data sets and APIs published by all levels and branches of the United States government.
+The National Data Catalog, a project of the [Sunlight Labs](http://sunlightlabs.com), stores metadata about data sets and APIs published by all levels and branches of the United States government.
 The API is designed to help software developers search for, identify, and work with U.S. government data sources.

-The National Data Catalog is powered by an ecosystem of Web-based applications.
-At the core of the the National Data Catalog is a RESTful API.
-This API powers a Web front-end, accessible at http://nationaldatacatalog.com, intended for developers and non-developers.
+The National Data Catalog consists of several pieces:

+* At the center is the API.
+(We say the center because the other services rely on it.)

+* The API powers the [National Data Catalog Web app](http://nationaldatacatalog.com), intended for use by the public (e.g. reporters, researchers, and so on -- not only software developers).

-The catalog is kept up-to-date with the help of our users, curators, and automatic importers.
+* The catalog is kept up-to-date with the help of our users, curators, and automatic importers.
 The importers are Web services that talk directly to the API that populate the National Data Catalog with information from other Web sites and services.

+* The API is intended to be open-ended; we encourage the development of third-party applications and tools built around it.

 ## Getting Access

 Generally speaking, all API calls require an API key parameter (called api_key).

-To get an API key, please go to http://nationaldatacatalog.com.
-If you would like to be a curator or administrator, please contact us using the Contact Us form.
+To get an API key, please visit [nationaldatacatalog.com](http://nationaldatacatalog.com).
+If you would like to become a curator or administrator, please use the Contact Us form.

 ## JSON Based